IBM-Cloud/docs/services/appid/login-widget.md

 4. Select a header color for the widget from the color picker, or enter the hex code for another color.
 5. Inspect the preview pane on the right of the screen, and click **Save Changes** when you are happy with your customizations.
 A confirmation message is displayed.

 You are not required to rebuild your application.
-The image is stored in the App ID database and is displayed at the next login.
+The image is stored in the {{site.data.keyword.appid_short}} database and is displayed at the next login.